Affiliate links on Android Authority may earn us a commission. Learn more.

 Protecting yourself from hacking is also the same formula as yester-year, change your passwords frequently, and be certain that they are well structured and not easily guessed.
 Where possible, employ two-factor authentication, just as Google offers through the Authenticator app for Android.

 Another great tool that users around the globe have been using not only for security, but for anonymity and as a way to get around regional restrictions, is VPN.
 VPN is a method of routing your internet traffic through another computer.
 The result is for the web sites visited believing you are is located at the location of the VPN server, instead of your actual location.
-This really isn’t supposed to be a sales pitch, but we’ve got VPN solutions in our AA store as well.

 If all else fails, you might consider looking at the Boeing Black phone, it is designed for government grade privacy, and will be coming soon infused with a little BlackBerry enterprise encryption technology.